Terron Chavis awaits hearing to prove his innocence

 Postconviction

-Subsequently, Terron sought advanced DNA testing on the blood in the glove.
-It was discovered that after the trial, the gloves had been destroyed, despite the fact that they were required to be preserved pursuant to both statutory law and a specific order from the trial judge.
+Subsequently, Terron sought advanced DNA testing on the blood in the gloves.
+It was discovered that after the trial, despite a court order requiring that the gloves be preserved, the gloves had been destroyed both in violation of the order and statutory law.